A Visual History of the Catalog

 Meanwhile, another pivotal moment in catalog history takes place:

-Benjamin Franklin invents the mail order concept
+Benjamin Franklin invents the mail-order concept

 Most people might know Benjamin Franklin for his Kite experiment, or the invention of the Lightning rod.
 But in 1744, he also invented the mail order business.